logzio/logz-docs/_source/logzio_collections/_log-sources/rsyslog.md

 Most Unix systems these days come with pre-installed rsyslog, which is a great light weight service to consolidate logs.

-You can configure rsyslog to monitor a log file.
-It can monitor a single log file or directory, and ship them over to Logz.io.
-In case of directory all first level files will be monitored.
+You can configure rsyslog to monitor a single log file or directory, and ship them over to Logz.io.
+For directories, all the first level files are monitored.

 #### Automatic configuration